Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation: Abstract

 \section{Abstract}

-Orthogonal Time Frequency Space (OTFS) modulation has recently garnered attention due to its robustness in high-mobility wireless communication environments.
+Orthogonal Time Frequency Space (OTFS) modulation has recently garnered attention for its robustness in high-mobility wireless communication environments.
 In OTFS, the data symbols are mapped to the Doppler–Delay (DD) domain.
-In this paper, we address bandwidth-efficient estimation of channel state information (CSI) for MIMO OTFS systems.
-Existing channel estimation techniques either require non-overlapped DD-domain pilots and associated guard regions across multiple antennas, sacrificing significant communication rate as the number of transmit antennas increases, or sophisticated algorithms to handle overlapped pilots, escalating the cost and complexity of receivers.
-We introduce a novel pilot-aided channel estimation method that enjoys low overhead while achieving high performance.
-Our approach embeds pilots within each OTFS burst in the Time-Frequency (TF) domain.
-We propose a novel use of TF and DD guard bins, aiming to preserve waveform orthogonality on the pilot bins and DD data integrity, respectively.
-The receiver first obtains low-complexity coarse estimates of the channel parameters.
-Leveraging the orthogonality, a virtual array (VA) is constructed.
-This enables the formulation of a sparse signal recovery (SSR) problem, in which the coarse estimates are used to build a low-dimensional dictionary matrix.
-The SSR solution yields high-resolution estimates of channel parameters.
-Simulation results show that the proposed approach achieves good performance with only a small number of pilots and guard bins.
-Furthermore, the required overhead is independent of the number of transmit antennas, ensuring good scalability of the proposed method for large MIMO arrays.
-The proposed approach considers practical rectangular transmit pulse-shaping and receiver matched filtering, and also accounting for fractional Doppler effects.
+In this paper, we address low-overhead, scalable pilot-aided estimation of channel state information (CSI) for MIMO OTFS systems.
+Existing channel estimation techniques either require non-overlapping DD domain pilots with guard regions across multiple antennas, thus sacrificing significant communication rate as the number of transmit antennas increases, or allow pilots to overlap between antennas and rely on high-complexity methods to mitigate pilot pollution.
+We propose a novel pilot placement approach that embeds pilots within the time–frequency (TF) frame of each OTFS burst, along with a new use of TF and DD guard bins to preserve waveform orthogonality on the TF pilot bins and data integrity in the DD domain, respectively.
+The proposed pilot placement enables low-complexity coarse estimation of the channel parameters.
+Moreover, the pilot orthogonality allows the construction of a virtual array (VA), enabling the formulation of a sparse signal recovery (SSR) problem in which the coarse estimates are used to build a low-dimensional dictionary matrix.
+The SSR solution then yields high-resolution estimates of the channel parameters.
+Simulation results show that the proposed approach achieves good performance with very low overhead and is robust to pilot pollution.
+Importantly, the required overhead is independent of the number of transmit antennas, ensuring scalability to large MIMO arrays.
+The proposed approach accounts for practical rectangular transmit pulse shaping and receiver matched filtering, as well as fractional Doppler effects.